michaeladamstrickland/Convexa/PHASE_3_COMPLETE_SUMMARY.md

 ---

-*LeadFlow AI Empire - The Ultimate Intelligence-Driven Real Estate Empire Builder* *From Intelligence to Automation to Empire Scaling - Complete Implementation*
+*Convexa AI Empire - The Ultimate Intelligence-Driven Real Estate Empire Builder* *From Intelligence to Automation to Empire Scaling - Complete Implementation*